gaetanserre/GAiA/README.md

 ## Notes
 + Since Deep_ViCTORIA uses a neural network, the evaluation function is much more slower than a 'standard' one.
 So I needed a very optimized search algorithm and board representation.
 I first tried to use those from my previous engine [ViCTORIA](https://github.com/LE10EENFAIT/ViCTORIA) but it was too slow.
 So I decided to use those from [Stockfish](https://github.com/official-stockfish/Stockfish).

-+ I use my own implementation of neural network in C++ called [Neural Net](https://github.com/LE10EENFAIT/NeuralNet).
++ I used my own implementation of neural network in C++ called [Neural Net](https://github.com/LE10EENFAIT/NeuralNet).

 ## Credits
 + [Stockfish](https://github.com/official-stockfish/Stockfish)